ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

     We understand this can be a pain, so it might encourage you to rather have each node possible as a separately included launch file to make debugging easier.
 An example set of arguments might be `--ros-args -r __node:=<node_name> --params-file /absolute/path/to/params.yaml` (as a template).

-Once your server crashes, you’ll see a prompt like below in the specific server’s terminal.
+Once your server crashes, you'll see a prompt like below in the specific server's terminal.
 At this point you can now get a backtrace.

 ```bash
 (gdb)